instructor-ai/instructor/docs/index.md

-# Instructor, Generating Structured Outputs with LLMs
+# Instructor, The Most Popular Library for Simple Structured Outputs

 _Structured outputs powered by llms.
 Designed for simplicity, transparency, and control._